tomasherceg/dotvvm-docs/Controls/bootstrap/Popover/sample5/sample.md

 ### Sample 5: Allowing HTML in Title and Content

-Properties `Title` and `Content` can also contain valid HTML.
-For correct rendering the `AllowHtmlInTitleAndContent` property needs to be set to *true*.
+The `Title` and `Content` properties can also contain HTML.
+You can allow HTML in these properties using the `AllowHtmlInTitleAndContent` property.